 Yes.
-It is possible to get a mortgage with a new job and, if you fall into one of the following categories, you are likely to get a mortgage:
+It is possible to get a mortgage with a new job and, if you fall into one of the following categories, you are likely to get a mortgage, if you:

-- If you are working with the same employer but on a new contract
+- Working with the same employer but on a new contract

-- If you are about to start a new job within the next 3 months and have evidence for this.
+- Starting a new job within the next 3 months and have evidence for this

-- If you have a contract of a temporary nature
+- Have a contract of a temporary nature

-- If you have just begun self-employment after becoming a qualified professional
+- Begun self-employment after becoming a qualified professional

 Can I get a mortgage if I have changed my job?